Cuauhtlatoatzin/indigenous-peoples-history/README.md

 ## Hueyatlaco, Puebla, Mexico (250 KA BP, ~248000 BCE)

 What's interesting is that this coincides with another glacial maximum, the last in the middle pleistoncene, according to Miller KG et al. (2005) and Kominz (2001).
+This means there was likely a land brige the Denisovians could have crossed over to enter North America from Diring Yuriakh.

 * [Hueyatlaco](https://en.wikipedia.org/wiki/Hueyatlaco#Aftermath)
 * [VanLandingham, SL.
 2006.
 Diatom evidence for autochthonous artifact deposition in the Valsequillo region, Puebla, Mexico during the Sangamonian (sensu lato = 80,000 to ca. 220,000 yr BP and Illinoian (220,000 to 430,000 yr BP)).
 Journal of Paleolimnology 36: 101– 116 [DOI: 10.1007/s10933‐006‐0008‐4]](https://doi.org/10.1007/s10933-006-0008-4)